AnyChart/docs.anychart.com/Basic_Charts_Types/Column_Chart.md

 ## Overview

-A column chart is a modification of a bar chart, the only difference is its orientation: instead of horizontal bars and categories usually kept along the Y-axis, a Column Chart has vertical rectangular bars of lengths usually proportional to the magnitudes or frequencies of what they represent.
+A column chart hhhis a modification of a bar chart, the only difference is its orientation: instead of horizontal bars and categories usually kept along the Y-axis, a Column Chart has vertical rectangular bars of lengths usually proportional to the magnitudes or frequencies of what they represent.
 If you want to build a horizontally oriented bar chart, please go to the [Bar Chart](Bar_Chart) section.

 Column charts are useful for showing data changes over a period of time or for illustrating comparisons among items.
 In column charts, categories are typically organized along the horizontal axis and values along the vertical axis.